Registration for Fall 2015

-It is your responsibility to make an appointment to meet with your faculty advisor between Monday, October 27 and Friday, November 7, 2014 to select your courses for the Spring 2015 semester.
+It is your responsibility to make an appointment to meet with your faculty advisor between Wednesday, March 25 and Friday, April 10, 2015 to select your courses for the Fall 2015 semester.
 If you do not know your advisor's name, you can look it up on the student link (click on "Academics" and then on "Academic Summary").
 You will not be given your AAC until you have met with your faculty advisor.
 A sign-up sheet for advising appointments should be posted on your Faculty Advisor's office door.
-Current juniors and seniors should see their advisors no later than Friday, October 31st.
-Current freshmen and sophomores should see their advisors no later than Friday, November 7.
+Current sophomores and juniors should see their advisors no later than Friday, April 3rd.
+Current freshmen should see their advisors no later than Friday, April 10, 2015.

 NOTE: Do not wait until the last minute to get your advisor's signature on your registration form